 Setting up bindings means:

-adjust your baseplate length so it creates good support for your boots’ sole (your boot should have some toe and heel overhang, but not too much)
+adjust your baseplate length so it creates support for your boots’ sole (your boot should have some toe and heel overhang, but not too much)

-mount it on your snowboard with your preferred angles and so your boots are centered over the board
+mount it on your snowboard with your preferred angles, so your boots are centered over the board

-Check out this video for more details on binding setup.
+Check out these videos for more details on binding setup.

-Jacket and pants as top layers protect you from the elements, so focus on solid waterproofing.
-For the resort riding you should be generally ok with 10k waterproofing and breathability unless you live in very wet climate.
-For freeriding you might want to go to 20k and up (GORE-TEX®, eVent™ and other materials) if your budget allows it
+A jacket and pants as top layers protect you from the elements, so focus on solid waterproofing.
+You should be ok with 10k waterproofing and breathability for the resort riding unless you live in a wet climate.
+For freeriding, go with 20k and up (GORE-TEX®, eVent™, and other materials) if your budget allows it.

-When it comes to insulation, a good compromise for resort riding is a light insulation in the jacket.
-For freeriding technical, non insulated jackets are a better choice.
+A suitable compromise for resort riding is light insulation in the jacket.
+Technical, non-insulated jackets are a better choice for freeriding.

-Especially as a beginner you may sit on ground more often so pay attention to choosing quality pants.
+As a beginner, you may sit on the ground more often, so pay attention to choosing quality pants.

-Snowboarding jackets should have a powder skirt inside, which prevents snow from getting to your waist and can be attached to your pants.
+Snowboarding jackets should have a powder skirt inside, which prevents snow from getting to your waist, and you can attach it to your pants.
 Volcom offers a patented jacket-to-pant zip feature.

-A good alternative are bib pants because they provide a good protection against snow and also allow free movement of the waist.
+An alternative is bib pants because they protect against snow and allow free movement of the waist.

-Choose the fit you like but ensure that any protective gear you use fits under it.
-As a beginner you might want to pick standard to loose fit for freedom of movement.
-What can feel a bit baggy and oversized doesn’t feel like that much when riding.
-This is especially true for the pants which need relatively big leg openings to fit over the boots.
-Also make sure that your pants are long enough even when you squat.
+Choose the fit you like, but ensure that any protective gear you use fits under it.
+As a beginner, pick a standard or loose fit for freedom of movement.
+What can feel baggy and oversized doesn’t feel like that much when riding.
+This is especially true for pants that need relatively big leg openings to fit over the boots.
+Also, ensure that your pants are long enough even when squatting.

-For gloves you have two options – mitts and gloves.
+For gloves, you have two options – mitts and gloves.
 Mitts are more popular among snowboarders as they will keep your hands warmer.
-They may make it a bit harder to operate things like your zips or bindings buckles, though.
+Though, they may make it harder to operate things like your zips or bindings buckles.

 Ensure that your gloves are easy to take off and put on, especially if you plan to use wrist protection.
-If they go under your jacket sleeve check out that your sleeve has enough room to fit them under.
+If they go under your jacket sleeve, check out that your sleeve has enough room to fit them.

 Base and mid layers

-The base layer should be from functional material to keep you warm and dry.
+The base layer should be made from a functional material to keep you warm and dry.
 You can try a one-piece bottom layer for extra warmth.

-Depending on whether your jacket is insulated or not, you can pick up a hoodie or inner layer jacket.
+Depending on your jacket insulation, you can pick up a hoodie or an inner-layer jacket.

-A facemask, balaclava, or neck warmer is a must on the snowboard.
+A facemask, balaclava, or neck warmer is a must-have on the snowboard.
 It will keep snow and wind out of your face and neck.

-Thinner socks can keep your feet warmer than thick socks, which tend to pack up in the boots and reduce blood circulation.
-Choose socks from synthetic materials or wool (for example Merino Wool) which keeps warm even when wet.
+Thinner socks can keep your feet warmer than thick socks, which pack up in the boots and reduce blood circulation.
+Choose socks from synthetic materials or wool (for example, Merino Wool), which keeps warm even when wet.

-Goggles should offer a good peripheral vision and fit your face without any discomfort.
-They are often sold with two pairs of glasses – one for low light condition and another one for sunny days.
+Goggles should offer good peripheral vision and fit your face with no discomfort.
+You can often buy goggles with two pairs of glasses – one for low light conditions and another for sunny days.

-A helmet is a must for a beginner on a snowboard.
-Catching the edge is one of the most common reasons of fall – slamming your head against the snow is not fun.
+A helmet is a must-have for a beginner on a snowboard.
+Catching the edge is one of the most common reasons for fall – slamming your head against the snow is not fun.

-If you don’t like the look of a helmet consider wearing your goggles under the helmet for a more stylish look.
-In any case avoid a gap between the goggles and helmet.
+If you don’t like the look of a helmet, consider wearing your goggles under the helmet for a more stylish look.
+Avoid a big gap between the goggles and the helmet.

-Wrist injuries are quite common among snowboarders.
-When you fall down you instinctively try to reduce impact by using your hands – instead, try spread out impact by using your forearms (see Common mistakes in the next section for more details).
+Wrist injuries are pretty common among snowboarders.
+When you fall, you instinctively try to reduce impact by using your hands – instead, try to spread out impact by using your forearms (see Common mistakes in the next section for more details).

-Impact shorts can come in handy, especially when beginning since you tend to sit more on the snow and falls on tailbone are more common.
+Impact shorts can come in handy, especially at the beginning when you sit more on the snow, and falls on the tailbone are more common.

 Learn how to snowboard

-Now that you are equipped with everything you need, it’s time to learn snowboard
+Now that you have everything you need, it’s time to learn to snowboard

 Lessons or self-learning?

-First things first, we absolutely recommend that you take lessons to learn how to snowboard.
+First, we recommend that you take lessons to learn how to snowboard.
 An experienced snowboarding instructor can make your learning process effective and safe.

 Finding your stance

-First, you should determine which foot is dominant – whether you are a regular – riding with your left foot forward or goofy, riding with your right foot forward.
-Check out the following video on some tips on how to do it:
+First, determine which foot is dominant – whether you are regular – riding with your left foot forward or goofy, riding with your right foot forward.
+Check out the following video for some tips on how to do it:

 Set up your snowboard

-If you haven’t already, you need to mount the bindings on your snowboard.
+If you haven’t already, mount the bindings on your snowboard.
 Two variables come into play here:

-- stance width – it should feel comfortable and stable and allow you to squat, generally it should be slightly wider than your shoulders
+Stance width – it should feel comfortable and stable and allow you to squat.
+It should be slightly wider than your shoulders.

-- binding angles – the most common stance on snowboard is a “duck stance”.
-Your front binding has positive angle and the rear binding a negative one.
-This will allow you to ride more comfortably on switch (with your opposite leg forward).
-It’s common to set up front binding with slightly larger angle on the front foot, eg. +12/-9, or 18/-12, but for beginning you can set up the equal angles.
+Binding angles – the most common stance on a snowboard is a “duck stance.”
+Your front binding has a positive angle, and the rear binding has a negative one.
+This will allow you to ride more comfortably on the switch (with your opposite leg forward).
+It’s common to set up front binding with a slightly larger angle on the front foot, e.g., +12/-9 or 18/-12, but for the beginning, you can set up equal angles.

 The painful truth about snowboarding beginnings

-The most falls in snowboarding, especially when beginning, are caused by catching the edge.
-When your edge digs to the snow, your snowboard stops and the inertial force slams you to the ground – this can hurt!
+Most falls in snowboarding, especially when beginning, are caused by catching the edge.
+When your edge digs into the snow, your snowboard stops, and the inertial force slams you to the ground.
+This can hurt!

-On a flat slope the edge opposite to the one you are trying to ride on is naturally very close to the ground and prone to digging into the snow, particularly because you haven’t developed a good control over the edges yet.
+On a flat slope, the edge opposite the one you are trying to ride on is naturally very close to the ground and prone to digging into the snow, particularly because you haven’t yet developed good control over the edges.

-You can minimize the risk of this happening by two ways:
+You can minimize the risk of this happening in two ways:

-- practice your first moves on snowboard with just one foot attached first, see the QuickRide system below
+Practice your first moves on the snowboard with just one foot attached first.
+See the QuickRide system below.

-- practice sideslipping with both foot attached on slightly steeper slope where the opposite edge is further from the snow.
-This has two advantages
+Practice side-slipping with both feet attached on a slightly steeper slope where the opposite edge is further from the snow.
+This has two advantages:

-The best way to demonstrate a typical learning process is on CASI’s QuickRide System.
+The best way to show a typical learning process is in CASI’s QuickRide System.

 QuickRide is a system used for teaching snowboarding by CASI, Canadian Association of Snowboard Instructors.
-It’s the product of 20 years of experience, innovation and refinement and it provides the most comprehensive and fastest way of how to learn to snowboard.
+It’s the product of 20 years of experience, innovation, and refinement, and it provides the most comprehensive and fastest way to learn to snowboard.

-Contrary to what you might expect you will spend a lot of time practicing with just front foot attached to the snowboard in the initial lessons.
-This gives you an option to step out away from the board if you are about to fall or if you catch an edge.
+Contrary to what you might expect, you will spend much time practicing with just the front foot attached to the snowboard in the initial lessons.
+This gives you the option to step out away from the board if you are about to fall or if you catch an edge.

 You can get familiar with QuickRide basic principles in this video.

-The progression steps in the QuickRide system are as follows:
+The progression steps in the QuickRide system are:

-The goal in this step is to get familiar with your snowboard and get comfortable moving around on with one leg attached.
-You start by practicing on a flat area, trying out how the snowboards slides and how it feels to stand on it in a neutral balanced position
+This step aims to get familiar with your snowboard and get comfortable moving around with one leg attached.
+You start by practicing in a flat area, trying out how the snowboard slides and how it feels to stand on it in a neutral balanced position.

-Next you progress to skating and climbing and descending with one leg attached.
-These skills are very handy when it comes to moving around with your snowboard and getting on and off the lifts.
+Next, you progress to skating and climbing, and descending with one leg attached.
+These skills are handy for moving around with your snowboard and getting on and off the lifts.

 The goal of the sliding step is to become comfortable on the snowboard while it slides.
-You start on a flat area pushing with one leg and then putting the other leg on the snowboard.
-Next you progress to sliding on the snowboard on a flat slope.
+You start in a flat area, pushing with one leg and then putting the other leg on the snowboard.
+Next, you progress to sliding on the snowboard on a flat slope.

 Finally, you practice turning the snowboard with toe and heel drag and J-turns with still just one foot attached.

-In the third step you learn to control both speed and direction with both feet attached to the snowboard.
+In the third step, you learn to control speed and directionwith both feet attached to the snowboard.

-First, you try sideslipping with one foot attached and also changing direction this way.
-Then it’s time to attach board to the both feet for the first time.
-You learn how to create a platform in the snow so you don’t have sit down when strapping into your bindings.
+First, you try side-slipping with one foot attached and changing direction this way.
+Then it’s time to attach a board to both feet for the first time.
+You learn how to create a platform in the snow, so you don’t have to sit down when strapping into your bindings.

-Then you practice sideslipping and pendulum on heel and toe edge (notice the steeper slope in the video)
+Then you practice side-slipping and pendulum on the heel and toe edge (notice the steeper slope in the video)

-The goal of turning step, is to learn turning by changing edges in the fall line.
+The turning step aims to learn to turn by changing edges in the fall line.

-This includes exercises like garlands, J-turns and finally beginner turns.
+This includes exercises like garlands, J-turns, and beginner turns.

-In the final step of QuickRide system you will learn to explore mountain safely.
+In the last step of the QuickRide system, you will learn to explore mountains safely.
 You will improve your turns by adding traverse between them and learn how to flex and extend your position to better absorb terrain and control your speed.

 Around 60-70% of recreational snowboarders don’t ride with proper technique.
 Your observations may vary depending on where you ride.
-Whether this is a result of not taking lessons or not understanding the correct technique, the truth is that it’s very easy to develop bad habits which then may be hard to get rid of.
+This can result from not taking lessons or not understanding the correct technique.
+It’s very easy to develop bad habits, which may be hard to eliminate.

 Check out the most common mistakes on how to avoid them.

-The following Snowboard Addiction video explains what a balanced position is and how you can practice it.
+The following Snowboard Addiction video explains a balanced position and how to practice it.

 The next video discusses another common problem – the straight legs.